Golang Learning Notes

 -

-When we embed a type, the methods of that type become methods of the outer type, but when they are invoked the receiver of the method is the inner type, not the outer one.
+For the embedded type, the methods of that type become methods of the outer type, but when they are invoked the receiver of the method is the inner type, not the outer one.

 For example, when the